Power Solutions for Carbon Neutrality and ESG

 • Increased Energy Loss

-Electricity charges rise in proportion to the added loss (△P) caused by harmonics.
+Electricity costs increase in proportion to the additional losses (△P) caused by harmonics.

 • Transformer Derating

-When harmonics are present, the effective usable capacity of a transformer can decrease by more than 20%.
+When harmonics are present, a transformer’s effective usable capacity can decrease by more than 20%.

-• Example: Even if a 1,000 kVA transformer is installed, a severe harmonic environment may limit operation to around 800 kVA, reducing utilization efficiency by more than 20%.
+• Example : Even with a 1,000 kVA transformer installed, severe harmonic conditions may limit usable capacity to around 800 kVA, reducing utilization efficiency by more than 20%.

 • Shorter Expected Life

-For insulation systems, expected life is reduced by about 50% for every 8–10°C increase in temperature.
+For transformer insulation systems, expected life is reduced by approximately 50% for every 8–10°C increase in temperature.

-• Temperature rise caused by harmonics can shorten replacement cycles from 25 years to 12.5 years or less, more than doubling long-term replacement cost.
+• Temperature rise caused by harmonics can shorten replacement cycles from 25 years to 12.5 years or less, more than doubling long-term replacement costs.

 02